Treatment Instructions for Asthma and Bronchitis in Cats

 6. Deliver the prescribed number of puffs of medication into the chamber.
 If your cat reacts to the noise, try delivering the puffs while holding the chamber away from your cat, then placing the mask over their nose and mouth.

-9. Follow your veterinarian's recommendations regarding the frequency of administration as prescribed above.
+8. Follow your veterinarian’s recommendations regarding the frequency of administration as prescribed.

-11. Be sure you know when to replace your cat's inhaler.
-Most inhaled medications are now metered to show how many doses are left.
+Be sure to replace your cat’s inhaler before it is empty.
+Most inhaled medications are metered to show how many doses are left.
 Monitor the number of remaining doses, so you do not run out.
-With experience, it is easy to tell by weight when an inhaler is empty, but you can always give it a shake and test it before administering it.
+If you are unsure, shake and test the puffer before administering it.

 Related Articles